Unlawful Carrying of a Weapon (UCW) in Texas is defined by Texas Penal Code §46.02 and covers handguns, illegal knives, and clubs carried unlawfully.

 Texas gun laws are complex and constantly evolving.
 A qualified criminal defense attorney will be aware of the most up-to-date information.

 In Texas, UCW charges pertain to the unlawful possession of firearms, knives, or clubs.
 This offense, categorized as a Class A misdemeanor, involves the illegal carrying of these weapons.
-However, under certain circumstances, such as prior convictions, it can escalate to a third-degree felony.
+However, under certain circumstances, such as prior convictions or carrying in a prohibited place, it can escalate to a third-degree felony.

-- Class A misdemeanor.
-UCW is most commonly charged as a Class A misdemeanor.
-The penalty is a fine of up to $4,000 and potential jail time of up to a year.
+UCW is most commonly charged as a Class A misdemeanor under §46.02(b).
+The penalty is a fine of up to $4,000, potential jail time of up to one year in county jail, or both.
+Probation, deferred adjudication, and pretrial diversion are often available for first-time offenders with no violent history.

 Underestimating the severity of an unlawful carrying of a weapon charge can have significant consequences.
 A conviction can affect your employment opportunities, housing options, and future right to own a gun.